greg-raven/grus/_posts/2014-06-24-no-housing-for-illegals.md

 ---
-title: 'No housing for illegals!'
+title: "No housing for illegals!"
 layout: post
 categories:
 - Letters